Continuous operators for unbounded convergence in Banach lattices: Introduction

-It can be easily verified that, in $c_0$ or $l_p (1\leq p<\infty)$, $uo$-convergence, $un$-convergence and $uaw$-convergence of nets is the same as coordinate-wise convergence.
-In $l_p (1\leq p<\infty)$, $uaw^*$-convergence of nets is the same as coordinate-wise convergence.
-In $L_p(\mu) (1\leq p<\infty)$ for finite measure $\mu$, $uo$-convergence of sequences is the same as almost everywhere convergence, $un$-convergence and $uaw$-convergence of sequences is the same as convergence in measure.
-In $L_p(\mu) (1<p<\infty)$, $uaw^*$-convergence of sequences is the same as convergence in measure.
+It can be easily verified that, in $l_p (1\leq p<\infty)$, $uo$, $un$ and $uaw$ and $uaw^*$-convergence of nets are the same as coordinate-wise convergence.
+In $L_p(\mu) (1\leq p<\infty)$ for finite measure $\mu$, $uo$-convergence for sequences is the same as almost everywhere convergence, $un$ and $uaw$-convergence for sequences are the same as convergence in measure.
+In $L_p(\mu) (1< p<\infty)$ for finite measure $\mu$, $uaw^*$-convergence for sequences is also the same as convergence in measure.